toolstack/cyan-backup/readme.txt

 * None at this time.

 == Changelog ==
+= 1.5 =
+* Added: Remote storage provider: FTPS (FTP via SSL/TLS).
+* Fixed: Log file not sending if the FTP server was still processing the zip file transfer.

 = 1.4 =
-- Added: Remote storage to local FTP server.
+* Added: Remote storage to local FTP server.
-- Added: Help screen to the options page.
+* Added: Help screen to the options page.
-- Added: Additional checks for bad configurations of the archive path, including the WordPress root and admin directories.
+* Added: Additional checks for bad configurations of the archive path, including the WordPress root and admin directories.
-- Added: Help menu to the options page.
+* Added: Help menu to the options page.
-- Fixed: Missing directory name in non-writable archive path error message.
+* Fixed: Missing directory name in non-writable archive path error message.

 = 1.3 =
 * Added: E-Mail notifications.